Julian Barnes: Later years: 2011–present

-In 2013, Barnes took on the British government over its "mass closure of public libraries", Britain's "slip down the world league table for literacy" and its "ideological worship of the market – as quasi-religious as nature-worship – and an ever-widening gap between rich and poor".
+The Noise of Time, a historical novel published in 2016, features a fictionalised version of composer Dmitry Shostakovich.
+This was followed by The Only Story, published in 2018, which features the reflections of a man upon a relationship with an older woman.
+Elizabeth Finch, published in 2022, has as its title character a woman who is pursued by the newspapers after an LRB lecture.
+The set-up of British tabloid interest in academia was thought implausible by some reviewers; Barnes, however, noted what he described as the "disgusting" treatment of historical novelist Hilary Mantel when she spoke about the state of the British royal family at the British Museum in 2013 and then wrote about it for the London Review of Books.
+Barnes said the outline of Finch's experience had come "virtually word for word, picture for picture" from the Daily Mails coverage.
+Mantel died later that year.

 In 2025, Barnes published the essays entitled Changing My Mind, in which he questions whether it is possible for the Self to change the mind, stating instead that it is the mind that changes our identity, the Self being inside the mind and not something separate from it.
 Furthermore, these essays contain reflections on memory, in which, developing what his brother had suggested to him – namely that memory is "an act of the imagination" – Barnes argues that "sometimes we remember as true things that never even happened in the first place; that we may grossly embellish an original incident out of all recognition; that we may cannibalise someone else's memory, and change not just the endings of the stories of our lives, but also their middles and beginnings.
 I think that memory, over time, changes, and, indeed, changes our mind".